jimken123/soda/steps/Nuix/NuixCreateTermList.md

 ---
 title: NuixCreateTermList Step | Nuix Connector Documentation
 sidebar_label: NuixCreateTermList
 description: Creates a list of all terms appearing in the case and their frequencies.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true